google/closure-compiler-npm/README.md

   ]
 ```

-When an array of flags is passed, the input files should not be specified via the build tools, but
-rather as compilation flags directly.
+- Input files should not be specified via build tools when passing an array of option flags.
+Instead, you should use compilation flags as you would, directly.

-Some shells (particularly windows) try to do expansion on globs rather than passing the string on
-to the compiler.
-To prevent this it is necessary to quote certain arguments:
+Some shells (Windows, in particular) try to do an expansion on globs rather than passing the string on to the compiler.
+To prevent this, you should quote certain arguments like so:

 ```js
   {